Moving to Zurich

 Luckily, the language barrier shouldn’t be much of a problem.
 English is widely spoken, especially in business circles.
 That said, Swiss German is the predominant language.
 Learning at least a few introductory phrases can make a big difference to interactions with locals who are reluctant to engage in English.

 There’s plenty to see and do in Zurich.
-Having long influenced arts and culture, it pays homage to its history with museums, galleries and theatres.
+Having long influenced arts and culture, the city pays homage to its history with museums, galleries and theatres.
 Expats will enjoy strolling along the Limmat River that runs through the city, taking in the sight of boats whisking passengers along and lights glinting off its surface.
 The medieval Old Town is a rich backdrop for contemporary fashion stores, bookshops, bars, restaurants and clubs.

 Overall, Zurich has much to offer expats who can negotiate a good salary to get around its high living costs.